-7. Is the public body required to answer questions from the public during an open meeting?
+11. Is the public body required to answer questions from the public during an open meeting?

-The public body may answer questions from the public, if the item is properly listed on the agenda.
+The public body may answer questions from the public, if the item is properly listed on the agenda, but the open meeting law does not require it to do so.